WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/element_packages/form.md

 void GetSelection(int* selection_start, int* selection_end, String* selected_text) const;
 ```

-These methods are also available on `<textarea>`{:.tag} elements through the `Rml::ElementFormControlTextArea` class.
+These methods are also available on `<textarea>` elements through the `apui::ElementFormControlTextArea` class.

 ### Text area

-The text area, or multi-line text field, is specified in RML with the `<textarea>`{:.tag} tag.
+The text area, or multi-line text field, is specified in RML with the `<textarea>` tag.
 Any loose text between the text area's opening and closing tag will become the initial value of the control.
-The interface to the text area is the `Rml::ElementFormControlTextArea` class.
+The interface to the text area is the `apui::ElementFormControlTextArea` class.

-The intrinsic dimensions of the text area is controlled by the `cols`{:.attr} and `rows`{:.attr} attributes, which dictate the number of characters visible horizontally and vertically.
+The intrinsic dimensions of the text area is controlled by the `cols` and `rows` attributes, which dictate the number of characters visible horizontally and vertically.
 These values can also be set in C++ through the relevant methods.

 ```cpp
 // Sets the number of characters visible across the text area.